Open any Door

 There are a couple ways lenders must approach student loans:

-Loans in Forbearance: lenders use either 1% or .50% of the balance as the monthly payment.
-This depends upon if it’s Fannie Mae or Freddie Mac.
+Student Loans in Forbearance: lenders use 1.00% of the balance as the monthly payment.

-Student Loans on Income-Based-Repayment: If on an IBR plan, the lender can use the current agreed upon monthly payment for qualifying.
+Student Loans on an “Income-Based-Repayment” Plan: If you’re on an IBR plan, the lender can use the current agreed upon monthly payment for qualifying.

-Student Loans in Deferment: lenders use either 1% or .50% of the balance as the monthly payment.
-This depends upon if it’s Fannie Mae or Freddie Mac.
+Student Loans in Deferment: lenders use 0.50% of the balance as the monthly payment.

 -